isb-cgc/readthedocs/docs/source/sections/progapi/progAPI-v4/Programmatic-Demo.rst

 The APIs are grouped as follows:

- - samples
+ - Samples
- - cases
+ - Cases
- - files
+ - Files
- - cohorts
+ - Cohorts
- - users
+ - Users

 Authorize Your Request